bernie-skipole/indipydriver/docs/source/usage/queflow.rst

 IPyDriver.hardware
 ^^^^^^^^^^^^^^^^^^

-Initially a coroutine only containing pass. overwrite
+Initially a coroutine only containing pass. overwrite this if required to control your hardware.

 IPyDriver.writerque